verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Courage comes from the belly, all else is desperation.
 - [ ] There was a terrible sadness about her
 - [ ] There's something about funerals.
 They make you see things better.
+- [ ] Although, each night had been long, the years had gone fast.